As Breaks the Wave Upon the Sea

 short stories by

-An Advance Sale Discount price of $10.50 (+ shipping) is available HERE prior to press time.
-This price is not available anywhere else or by check.
-The check price is $14.50/book (which includes shipping) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.
+The Advance Sale Discount price for this title has expired.
+For those who prefer to pay by check, the price is $21/book (which includes shipping + applicable sales tax) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.

 Robert Wallace has received a Writers’ Fellowship from the NC Arts Council.
 He has published fiction in the Bryant Literary Review, the Raleigh News & Observer, and the International Journal of Comparative Literature and Translation Studies as well as in the anthology Racing Home: New Short Stories by Award Winning North Carolina Writers.
 He has critiqued manuscripts for the North Carolina Writers’ Network for the past twenty years.
 He is a two-time winner of the Doris Betts’ Fiction Prize.
 Wallace’s novel A Hold on Time was published by Paper Journey Press in 2007.
 He lives in Durham, North Carolina.

 In this remarkable story collection, As Breaks the Wave Upon the Sea, Robert Wallace leads us deftly, assuredly but with utmost sensitivity and understanding.
 His narrators, many of them female, very young to very old, show strength and self-awareness both believable and extraordinary.
 Wallace shows them precocious, insightful and yet human, with frailties and blind spots.
 These beautifully-drawn characters inform us, and leave us better, more sensitive and more understanding, than before we met them. ~Gregg Cusick